Flagsmith/flagsmith-elixir-client/README.md

 "true" = Flagsmith.Client.get_feature_value(flags, "show_subscription")
 ```

-And obviously, if the identity has that trait and you do the regular API call with no local evaluation, you'll get the flags as expected:
+And obviously, if the identity has that trait and you do the regular API call with no local evaluation, and without passing any trait in the query, you'll get the flags as expected from the Flagsmith platform:

 ```elixir
 {:ok, flags} = Flagsmith.Client.get_identity_flags([environment_key: "MY_SDK_KEY"], "user-a", [])